pytorch/benchmark/torchbenchmark/models/ADDING_MODELS.md

 # How to add a new model

 ## Overview
-- copy the model code into a subdirectory of `torchbenchmark/models`
+- Make a `torchbenchmark/models` subdir containing the glue code to hook your model into the suite
-- prepare a mini dataset for fast benchmark iterations
+- either copy the model srcs directly, or pip install a pinned version of a library via your model's requirements.txt
-- add scripts conform to our API that install the dependencies and run the model
+- prepare a single train and eval datum for use with benchmarking
 - (optional) modify the model to support JIT compilation

 ## Detailed steps